Feeling of Heaviness in Vaginal Area? Pressure in Your Pelvis?

 - A prolonged second stage of labour

 - Carrying and lifting heavy objects or doing heavy work

 Uterine prolapse – Uterus descending and dropping down into the vaginal space

 Vault prolapse – Can Occur after a hysterectomy where the top portion of the vagina sinks into vaginal space

 Cystocele – Bladder pushing on the front of the vagina

 Rectocele: the rectum bulging from the back of the vaginal wall.
-A clinical study noted that most women presenting with prolapse complained of obstructed defecation and clinically was noted to have had posterior-compartment prolapse (Dietz et. al. 2018)
+A clinical study noted that most women presenting with prolapse complained of obstructed defecation and clinically were noted to have had posterior-compartment prolapse (Dietz et al. 2018)

 *It is not uncommon to have more than one prolapse occurring at the same time*